Atakapa

-Within the Ishak there were two moieties which the Ishak identified as "The Sunrise People" and "The Sunset People".
+They included several distinct bands.
+They spoke the Atakapa language, which was a linguistic isolate.

 After 1762, when Louisiana was transferred to Spain following French defeat in the Seven Years' War, little was written about the Atakapa as a people.
 Due to a high rate of deaths from infectious epidemics of the late 18th century, they ceased to function as a people.
-Survivors generally joined the Caddo, Koasati, and other neighboring nations, although they kept some traditions.
+Survivors generally joined the Caddo, Koasati, and other neighboring peoples, although they kept some traditions.
 Some culturally distinct Atakapan descendants survived into the early 20th century.
+There are several unrecognized tribes who identify as having descent from the Atakapa.

 Name

+The Atakapa called themselves the Ishak /iːˈʃæk/, which translates as "the people."

-Their name was also spelled Attakapa, Attakapas, or Attacapa.
-The Choctaw used this term, meaning "man-eater", for their practice of ritual cannibalism.
+Their name was also spelled Atacapaze, Atalapa, Attakapa, Attakapas, or Attacapa.

+Atakapa is either a Choctaw or Mobilian term meaning "eater of human flesh".
+The Choctaw used this term due to their practice of ritual cannibalism.
 Europeans encountered the Choctaw first during their exploration, and adopted their name for this people to the west.
 The peoples lived in river valleys, along lake shores, and coasts from present-day Vermilion Bay, Louisiana to Galveston Bay, Texas.